microbialinformatics/assignment03/README.md

   Chi-squared approximation may be incorrect
 ```

-**Answer:** The p-value is 0.1669.
-I do not reject the null hypothesis: the M&Ms are evenly distributed among the different colors.
+**Answer:** The p-value is 0.1669, so I fail to reject the statement that M&M's colors are evenly distributed.
+The results are not statistically significant at the level 0.05.